Responsible conduct of research (RCR)

-- Guidelines: Responsible conduct of research and procedures for handling allegations of misconduct in Finland.
-Guidelines of the Finnish Advisory Board on Research Integrity 2012 (pdf) (in Finnish, Swedish & English)
+- The RCR guidelines: Responsible conduct of research and procedures for handling allegations of misconduct in Finland.
+Guidelines of the Finnish Advisory Board on Research Integrity 2012 (pdf) - in Finnish, Swedish and English

 The premise of the RCR guidelines is that promoting the responsible conduct of research and handling alleged violations are primarily the responsibility of the organisations conducting research.
-When alleged misconduct has been reported and the report has been finalised by the organisation, the party dissatisfied with the ruling may request a statement from the Advisory Board (see Request for statement).
+When alleged misconduct has been reported and the report has been finalised by the organisation, the party dissatisfied with the ruling may request a statement from Finnish National Board on Research Integrity TENK (see Request for statement).

 In order for research to be ethically acceptable and reliable and for its results to be credible, the research must be conducted according to the responsible conduct of research.
 Applying the guidelines for the responsible conduct of research within the research community constitutes a form of self-regulation that is bound by legislation.
 Furthermore, the responsible conduct of research is an integral part of the quality assurance of research organisations.
 From the point of view of research integrity, the premises for the responsible conduct of research are the following: